 How iSee Corneal Refractive Therapy Works

-iSee ortho-k overnight lenses are designed to gently reshape the first few microns of the cornea while you sleep.
+iSee Ortho-K overnight lenses are designed to gently reshape the cornea while you sleep.
 Once the lenses are removed in the morning, the slight change in the curvature of the corneal surface results in clear vision during waking hours thus reducing the dependence on daytime contact lenses or glasses.

 iSee Orthokeratology lenses for Athletes and Active lifestyles

-No matter what level of sports you or your child are involved in, you want the best vision as possible.
-Additionally, glasses are a hindrance for any sports enthusiast, whether professional or recreational, and traditional daytime contact lenses are often equally irritating and inconvenient.
+No matter what level of sports or activities your child or teenager is involved in, you want them to have the best vision possible.
+Glasses are a hindrance for any sports enthusiast, whether professional or recreational, and traditional daytime contact lenses can be irritating and inconvenient.
 Click here for more information on Ortho-K and active lifestyles.

-Ortho-k, on the other hand, is safe, non-surgical, non-evasive and revesable.
-In fact, ortho-k is so safe that many eye care doctors are comfortable performing corneal refractive therapy for children as young as 7 or 8 years old.
+Ortho-K is safe, non-surgical, non-evasive, and reversible.
+In fact, Ortho-K is so safe that many eye care doctors are comfortable performing corneal refractive therapy for children as young as 7 or 8 years old.

 Correcting Myopia (nearsightedness)

 Otherwise known as nearsightedness or shortsightedness, myopia is a condition in which your near vision is clear but distant objects appear blurred to an uncorrected eye.
-This is due to the eyeball elongating as we grow during early adolescence.
-The result is a mismatch between the length of the eye and its optical power causing light entering the eye to focus in front of the retina rather than directly on it.
+This is due to the eyeball getting longer as a child grows during early adolescence.
+The result is a mismatch between the length of the eye and its optical power causes light entering the eye to focus in front of the retina rather than directly on it.

-Using iSee Ortho-k corneal refractive therapy lenses to gently reshape the cornea re-aligns the optical focal point onto the retina allowing patients with nearsighted prescriptions see clearly all day.
+Using iSee Ortho-K corneal refractive therapy lenses to gently reshape the cornea re-aligns the optical focal point onto the retina allowing patients with nearsighted prescriptions to see clearly all day.

 Orthokeratology Solution for Dry Eyes and Allergies

-Additionally, increasing numbers of people are affected by allergies including the seasonal effects of hay fever which can make it almost impossible to continue wearing daytime contact lenses.
-This is where ortho-k contact lenses for dry eyes may offer a new solution since corneal refractive therapy lenses are only worn overnight when sleeping then removed the next morning to give clear natural vision all day long.
+Additionally, increasing numbers of people are affected by allergies including the seasonal effects of hay fever which can make it very difficult to wear daytime contact lenses.
+This is where Ortho-K contact lenses for dry eyes may offer a solution since corneal refractive therapy lenses are only worn overnight when sleeping then removed the next morning to give clear natural vision all day long.

 There is a small risk involved when any contact lens is worn.
 It is not expected that iSee lenses for corneal refractive therapy will provide a risk that is greater than other contact lenses.
 There were no serious adverse events reported to the FDA in clinical studies.